 Health insurance in each province or territory has limitations.
 So, wherever you are in Canada, you may have to pay for costs that are not included in your provincial coverage.
-Ambulance trips and prescription drugs and other drugs given outside a hospital are some examples of services that are not reimbursed by OHIP.
+Ambulance trips, emergency dental care and medical devices are some examples of services that are not reimbursed by the OHIP.

-Similarly, health services provided by doctors could be reimbursed up to the rates that are effective in your province or territory of residence.
+Similarly, health services provided by a health professional (such as doctors, optometrists, dentists, etc.) will be reimbursed up to the rates that are effective in your province or territory of residence.

-For example, if you see a doctor during your trip, they may require you to pay the difference out of pocket between the fees billed in your province of residence and the ones in the province you are visiting.
-Depending on the services received, these amounts could represent several hundred dollars, and they will not be reimbursed by OHIP.
+Therefore, if you see a doctor during your trip, they may require you to pay the difference out of pocket between the fees billed in your province of residence and the ones in the province you are visiting.
+Depending on the services received, the cost can be high and not reimbursed by OHIP.